-Red tide spreads to Florida's east coast, shuttering some Miami-Dade beaches
+Red tide just spread to Florida's Atlantic coast, choking some the most popular beaches

 Related Content

-- Red tide spreads to Florida's east coast, shuttering some Miami-Dade beaches
+- Red tide just spread to Florida's Atlantic coast, choking some the most popular beaches

 - Florida governor declares emergency over red tide for 7 counties